philippemezzadri/frisquet-esphome/README.md

   - `ERROR` - The calculated error (target - process_variable)
   - `PROPORTIONAL` - The proportional term of the controller (if `kp` is not 0).

-Those sensors may be useful to set up your heat curve `control_parameters`.
+Those sensors may be useful to set up your heating curve `control_parameters`.

 ## `climate.heat_curve.set_control_parameters` Action